-I have had the distinct pleasure and privilege of interviewing John Lydon — a.k.a.
-Johnny Rotten — a few times over the years.
-And it truly was a pleasure.
-Despite having a well-earned reputation as a tough guy to interview — you can find plenty of stories and videos online in which he berates, humiliates, mocks, abuses and hangs up or walks out on his interrogator — the provocative and controversial Sex Pistols and PiL frontman was unfailingly charming, polite and forthcoming whenever we spoke.
+Over the years, I have had the distinct pleasure and privilege of chatting with Lydon a few times.
+That’s no snide aside; it truly was a pleasure.
+Despite having a well-earned reputation as a tough interview — you can find plenty of stories and videos online in which he berates, humiliates, mocks, abuses and hangs up or walks out on his interrogator — the provocative and controversial Sex Pistols and PiL frontman was unfailingly charming, polite and forthcoming whenever we spoke.
 Go figure.
-Anyway, since it’s his 63rd birthday today (I’ll let you do the math on that), I thought I would dredge up a chat we had in 2012 to publicize an upcoming tour — and expand it with several questions and answers that didn’t make it into print at the time.
+Anyway, given the occasion, I thought I would re-run a chat we had in 2012 to publicize an upcoming tour — and expand it with several questions and answers that didn’t make it into print at the time.
 Enjoy.

 John Lydon has hung up his pistols for good.
 The punk icon formerly known as Johnny Rotten insists he has no intention of reuniting with his ex-Sex Pistols bandmates ever again.
 And he’s not alone.